-It is intended that students explore, analyze for patterns, and develop understanding of many units in all three systems of measurements.
-The units used should be those that are appropriate to the workplace or apprenticeship context being considered.
+It is also intended that units of measure should be those that are appropriate to the workplace or apprenticeship context being considered.
 These units include:

 - metres, grams, litres, and seconds along with appropriate prefixes such as kilo, hecto, deci, centi, and milli, as well as hectare, tonne, and degrees Celsius (SI system). - inch, foot, board foot, yard, mile, acre, teaspoon, tablespoon, cup, pint, quart, gallon, bushel, ton, and degrees Fahrenheit (British and US systems where appropriate). - a.
-Research and present about a topic related to measurement systems such as: - how the SI system and the Imperial system were developed - the adoption of the SI system in Canada - development of the US customary system and the relationship between the units of this system and those of the Imperial measurement system (e.g., units for length and area are the same; there are differences, however, for mass, weight, and capacity) - early systems of measurement in Canada and contexts in which some are still used today (e.g., hand span and thumbs for measuring horses from the ground to its withers).
+Observe, analyze, generalize, and explain using examples including nets, the relationships between area, surface area, and volume. - b.
+Observe, analyze, and compare volume and capacity using examples. - c.
+Critique the statement: "Volume and capacity represent the same attribute to measure so the same units of measure can be used for either volume or capacity". - d.
+Identify and describe situations in which given SI or imperial volume or capacity units would be used.